 - The Erie County Historical Society offers walking tours on subjects such as Ghosts and Legends of Erie, Seaway Trail Tour and Maritime History Trail.
 For more information call 814-454-1813

 - Interested in things spiritual?
-Lily Dale Assembly in NY has programs during the summer with lectures and services.
+Lily Dale Assembly in NY has programs from June through September, including lectures and services.
 For details see www.lilydaleassembly.com.

 - Interested in local history?
-North East has its own History Museum with exhibits that change monthly.
+North East has its own Historical Society Museum with exhibits that change monthly.
 Open weekends.

 - Did you know that Lucille Ball was born not far from here in NY?
 Check out the Lucy-Desi Museum in Jamestown, or make sure you check out the festivals with celebrities in May and August.
 For details see www.lucy-desi.com.